It is your responsibility to:

 9. Be familiar with the consequences of dropping a class, withdrawing from a class, and not making satisfactory academic progress.

-10. Attend classes!
-If you never attend classes, or stop attending before your financial aid application process is completed, you may not receive aid, grants, or loans to pay your tuition bill with the College.
+10. Attend class!
+If you never attend classes or stop attending before your financial aid application process is completed, you may not receive aid, grants, or loans to pay your balance due to the CCV.
 If you stop attending before the end of the term, your aid may be reduced or canceled.
-In either case you will owe a refund to the College.
+In either case you may owe a balance due to the CCV.

-11. If you are a loan recipient and your attendance falls below 6 credits, or you are graduating from or leaving CCV, complete an exit interview with your Financial Aid Counselor.
+11. If you are a loan recipient and your enrollment falls below 6 credits, you are graduating from CCV, or you are leaving CCV, complete Loan Exit Counseling.

 12. Seek resolution of complaints regarding the award of financial aid at CCV through procedures as outlined in the Complaint Resolution for Students policy.